 Smoking and tobacco use are among the most preventable risk factors for side effects after oral surgery.
 Patients who smoke are more prone to have dry sockets and heal slowly.
 Tobacco smoking increases the risk of infection.

-Find An Experienced Oral Surgeon Near Me
+Find An Experienced Fullerton Oral Surgeon Near Me

 Oral surgery refers to various invasive treatments for dental and jaw issues.
 The most prevalent form of oral surgery is tooth extraction.
 Other oral surgeries include dental implant placement and wisdom tooth removal.
 If you need a reliable oral surgeon in Fullerton, you can count on our dentists at Tayani Dental Group.
 We have the expertise and experience to perform all types of oral surgeries.
 Contact us at 949-741-0795 to speak to one of our dentists.